 Croatia’s Dalmatian Coast boasts a cuisine all its own.
-At first bite, it resembles the simplicity and natural flavors of Mediterranean fare with a slightly Slavic slant.
-But dig a little deeper and you’ll discover diverse multicultural roots that date back from centuries of occupation.
+At first bite, its cuisine resembles the simplicity and natural flavors of Mediterranean fare with a slightly Slavic slant.
+But dig a little deeper and Croatian cuisine will reveal a diverse multicultural roots that date back from centuries of occupation.

-Read on to explore a sampling of delectable Dalmatian cuisine, starting with starters.
+Read on to explore a sampling of delectable Croatian cuisine from the Dalmatian coast, starting with starters.

 Pršut & Pag Cheese